 According to the NFL officiating VP, the technology isn’t available in real time, so Blandino ensured that the same manual techniques of spot checking would be used this season too.
 As many know, the pressure of the football drops below the standard level during the games themselves, but because there are no real time updates, the chip technology appears to be a waste of time.

 It is said that the main purpose of these chips are to determine the velocity of the ball, to know its exact location during kicks, and to collect other analytical data (outside of PSI readings of course).
-The idea of a computer chip has great potential to be prosperous for the game, but it fails to solve the ‘problem’ that came to light two years ago in the AFC championship game.
+The idea of a computer chip has great potential to be prosperous for the game, but it fails to solve the ‘problem’ that came to light in the AFC championship game with Tom Brady and the New England Patriots.